OpenLMLab/LEval/README.md

 The script will save the prediction results to a local file.
 You need to press enter to confirm the path.
 Details about open-ended tasks can be found in the [next section](#eval).

 #### Step 3.
 Evaluate the prediction file
-Given the prediction file generated in Step 2, please run the following command to calculate metric:
+Given the prediction file generated in Step 2, please run the following command to calculate the metric:
 ```
 python Evaluation/auto_eval.py --pred_file Predictions/exam_eval/turbo-16k-0613/quality.pred.jsonl
 ```

 ## Evaluating LCLMs on open-ended tasks
-In this part we mainly introduce how to evaluate LCLMs on open-ended tasks.
+In this part, we mainly introduce how to evaluate LCLMs on open-ended tasks.

 <a name="eval"></a>
 #### Examples of open-ended tasks